Dr. Woit's HomePage

 • For escalation of grading errors email/see the Lead TA, who has final authority on all lab and marking issues

 • If more than one ACR is submitted in a term, the student will be required to meet with the CS Program Director, who will investigate the issue, and may require a change to the student's course of studies.
-This meeting is automatically triggered by submitting a second ACR, as per CS departmental policy; the professor is not involved.
-Note that this is the ACR total over all your courses, not just CPS393.
-Thus, if you submit one ACR for CPS305 only, and later a second ACR for CPS393 only, that counts as two ACRs.
+This meeting is automatically triggered by the second ACR, as per CS departmental policy.

-• If the missed evaluation is the final exam, students are required, in addition to the forms mentioned in the link above, to petition for an INC grade with the Incomplete Grade Request Form.
-To be allowed to write the makeup exam, you must send a completed form to the instructor within 3 days of the exam, and have a verified ACR.
+• If the missed evaluation is the final exam, students are required, in addition to the forms mentioned above, to petition the instructor for an INC grade with the Incomplete Grade Request Form.
+To be allowed to write the makeup exam, you must send a completed Incomplete Grade Request Form to the instructor within 3 days of the exam, and have a verified, documented Academic Consideration Request.
+Without all these in place, the CS Department will not allow you in the room to write the makeup exam.

 University Policies Students are required to adhere to all relevant university policies including those found in online information here, in the CS department, in D2L, and/or on the following URL: https://www.torontomu.ca/senate/policies/